fbraza/BrazLog/_posts/2021-07-08-spark-optimization.md

 - avoid using tiny files if possible or merge them into bigger files before performing any operations on your data.
 - keep in mind that the reading / scanning problem cannot be solved by adding more resources to your workers.
 Everything is handled by the driver.
 - partition your data according to your needs.
 Avoid over-partitioning if not necessary although this will depend on the data problem you are tackling.

 ## Serialization

 ### Definition and root causes

 Serialization improves performance on distributed applications by converting code objects and data into a stream of bytes and *vice-versa*.
 For distributed systems like Spark, the **majority of the compute time is spent on data serialization**.

 When writing and executing code, the Spark driver serializes the code, send it to the executors that deserialized the code to execute it.
 By default, Spark uses Java serialization with the `ObjectOutputStream` framework that works with any types and classes that implement [`java.io.Serializable`](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html).
 The [Kryo serialization](https://github.com/EsotericSoftware/kryo) permits to serialize data faster but is not compatible with every classes and types.
 You also need to do extra-work before to register the classes you want to be serialized.

 At the beginning of Spark, users were mostly dealing with resilient distributed datasets (RDDs) by writing empiric code which describes how you want to do things.
 For RDDs, Spark uses Java serialization to serialize individual Scala and Java objects. **This process is expensive** especially because the Java objects model is highly memory consumptive.
 This is even more expensive with Pyspark where code and data are serialized / deserialized twice: first to Java/Scala and then to Python.

-> About PySpark:  all data that come to and from a Python executor has to be passed through a socket and a Java Virtual Machine (JVM) worker.
+> Note: For PySpark all data that come to and from a Python executor has to be passed through a socket and a Java Virtual Machine (JVM) worker.
 Briefly, with PySpark, the `SparkContext` uses `Py4J` to launch a JVM to create a `JavaSparkContext`.
 That is the communication between `Py4J` and the JVM that orchestrate the data flow.
 It is worth noting that Py4J calls have pretty high latency.
 That is why all operations on RDDs takes much more time on PySpark than on Spark.

 The project Tungsten in 2004 and the design of the DataFrame API were critical steps towards performances improvement of the Spark engine.
 The first altered and improved the Java objects model allowing Spark to manage data expressed as DataFrame much more efficiently.
 The API permits us to write more declarative code that will be processed as instructions for the transformation chain.
 Both minimize the amount of work required by the Spark JVMs.
 And if you work with PySpark note that in this context nothing will be done in Python then excluding the double serialization needed with RDDs.